Mayeu/ansible-playbook-sensu-client/README.md

 #Sensu client playbook

-Playbook to install and configure a sensu-server.
+Playbook to install and configure a Sensu client.
 This is a work in progress, it will come with various configuration tweaking later on :)

 ##Supported system